mobregozo/f1-world-champions/README.md

 - Added SASS preprocessor in order to type css code fast and clean.
 - Added angular-ui-router for a better experiencie when working with nested views.
 - Added callable methods inside controllers and services at the top, using a technique derived from Module Pattern.
+- Used IIFE in order to preven issues with the scope of the variables.

 ##Other Gulp task